dosarf/moxie/README.md

 Need tools `jo` and `jq` for easier JSON handling on the CLI.

-Default DB URL, for now, is `sqlite:///temp-moxie.db`.
+Default DB URL is `sqlite:///moxie.db`.

 ## Adding notes